The Qutub Complex: Architecture of the Early Islamic Period in India

 From this trip, they published Incidents of Travel in Central America, Chiapas and Yucatan, and two other books with similar thematic.
 Catherwood’s images appeared in Mexican magazines.

 Definitely, this is just a taste of all of the traveling artists that came to Mexico.
 As the intro says, this was just the first generation.
 Also, some of them went to other countries in South America.
 It might seem ironic, but these foreigners helped with the construction of Mexican national identity.
-They brought attention to the country’s landscapes and the archaeological ruins reminded Mexicans of their Pre-Columbian past.
+They brought attention to the country’s landscapes and the archeological ruins reminded Mexicans of their Pre-Columbian past.
 Additionally, they introduced lithography and disseminated their images throughout Europe.

 Furthermore, the controversy around the traveling artists in conjunction with all the conflicts with other countries sparked the nationalistic sentiment.
 It pushed Mexicans to produce their own images and books.
 Still, the European artistic tradition was here to stay.
 In 1843, President Santa Anna reinstated the Academy of San Carlos.
 This allowed Mexican men to acquire the artistic instruction that they needed.
 However, the first teachers of the school came from Europe, leading to another generation of traveling artists.
 But that’s another story.